Back to Blog

 • Basic admin panel

-Cost range: INR 5,00,000 to INR 15,00,000 (approximately $6,000 to $18,000 USD) for a single platform (Android or iOS).
-For both platforms using cross-platform technology like React Native or Flutter, expect INR 7,00,000 to INR 20,00,000.
+Cost range: INR 5,00,000 to INR 15,00,000 (about $6,000 to $18,000 USD) for a single platform, either Android or iOS.
+For both platforms using cross-platform tech like React Native or Flutter, expect INR 7,00,000 to INR 20,00,000.

 Medium Complexity Apps (4-7 Months Development)